pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

  ```
 ##### Parameters
 `string query`
-An optional parameter representing a string search.
+An optional parameter representing the search criteria.

 `int skip`
 An optional parameter representing the zero-based offset of the first SdsStream to retrieve.